gauravkumarit8/life-skills-tracks/listening-and-assertive-communication.md

-Q1)What are the steps/strategies to do Active Listening?
-(Minimum 6 points)

-The steps to do Active Listening are:-
-Avoid distraction by your own thought
-Focus on the speaker
-Try not to interupt the speaking person
-First listen carefully then respond
-Maintain Eye Contact
-Provide Verbal and Non-Verbal Feedback
-Let them finish before responding
-Seek clarity on unclear points

-Q2) According to Fisher's model, what are the key points of Reflective Listening?
-(Write in your own words, use simple English)

-Reflective Listening, based on Fisher's model, emphasizes Reflecting the speaker's body language.
-Understanding and echoing the speaker's emotions.
-Confirming your understanding to ensure clarity.

-Q3) What are the obstacles in your listening process?

-Some of the obstacles in listening process is:-
-I am unable to look directly to someone eyes for more time, i get exitected to keep my front of by stoping the speaker in the middle

-Q4)What can you do to improve your listening?

-To improve my listening , i have to follow the certain rule:-
-    Approach conversations with an open mind.
-    Ask clarifying questions for better understanding.
-    Practice mindfulness for staying present.
-    Minimize distractions for a conducive environment.

-Q5) When do you switch to Passive communication style in your day to day life?

-Whenever i see there may be a conflict about any thought ,and someone is not ready to listen then i become passive communicator there.

-Q6) When do you switch into Aggressive communication styles in your day to day life?

-Whenever i start conversation about a certain point with friends, but he is not able to accept the real fact, then i switch to aggressive communication styles.

-Q7)When do you switch into Passive Aggressive (sarcasm/gossiping/taunts/silent treatment and others) communication styles in your day to day life?

-When I'm upset, instead of talking about what's bothering me, I sometimes say things that don't really mean what I feel.
-I might use teasing or not-so-nice comments, but I don't actually say what's bothering me.
-It's like when you're mad, but instead of saying you're mad, you say something else to show it.
-But it's not a good way to handle things, and it's better to talk about what's bothering you directly.

-Q8)How can you make your communication assertive?
-You can watch and analyse the videos, then think what would be a few steps you can apply in your own life?
-(Watch the videos first before answering this question.)
+**Q1) What are the steps/strategies to do Active Listening?
+(Minimum 6 points)**

+The steps to do Active Listening are:

+- 1. Avoid distraction by your own thoughts.
+- 2. Focus on the speaker.
+- 3. Try not to interrupt the speaking person.
+- 4. First, listen carefully, then respond.
+- 5. Maintain eye contact.
+- 6. Provide verbal and non-verbal feedback.
+- 7. Let them finish before responding.
+- 8. Seek clarity on unclear points.

+**Q2) According to Fisher's model, what are the key points of Reflective Listening?
+(Write in your own words, use simple English)**

+Reflective Listening, based on Fisher's model, emphasizes:

+- Reflecting the speaker's body language.
+- Understanding and echoing the speaker's emotions.
+- Confirming your understanding to ensure clarity.

+**Q3) What are the obstacles in your listening process?**

+Some of the obstacles in the listening process are:

+- I am unable to maintain eye contact for an extended period.
+- I sometimes get too excited and interrupt the speaker.

+**Q4) What can you do to improve your listening?**

+To improve my listening, I have to follow these rules:

+- Approach conversations with an open mind.
+- Ask clarifying questions for better understanding.
+- Practice mindfulness to stay present.
+- Minimize distractions for a conducive environment.

+**Q5) When do you switch to Passive communication style in your day-to-day life?**

+I switch to a passive communication style when there may be a conflict about a particular topic, and someone is not receptive to listening.

+**Q6) When do you switch into Aggressive communication styles in your day-to-day life?**

+I switch to aggressive communication styles when discussing a specific topic with friends, and they are unwilling to accept the facts.

+**Q7) When do you switch into Passive Aggressive (sarcasm/gossiping/taunts/silent treatment and others) communication styles in your day-to-day life?**

+I switch to passive-aggressive communication styles when I'm upset.
+Instead of addressing the issue directly, I may use teasing or indirect comments to express my displeasure.

+**Q8) How can you make your communication assertive?
+You can watch and analyze the videos, then think about a few steps you can apply in your own life?**

 To make communication assertive:

-    Actively engage in conversations.
+- Actively engage in conversations.
-    Express thoughts and needs clearly.
+- Express thoughts and needs clearly.
-    Be composed even during conflicts.
+- Remain composed even during conflicts.
-    Define personal boundaries.
+- Define personal boundaries.